Shazib-Syed/Dictionary-App/README.md

 ## Contributing

 Contributions to this project are welcome in the form of suggestions or issues.
-If you have ideas for improvement or encounter any issues, please open an issue in the [issue tracker](<link-to-issue-tracker>).
+If you have ideas for improvement or encounter any issues,please open an issue or submit a pull request.

 ## License